HamzaAlsarakbi/blog/_posts/2022-04-25-Setting-Up.markdown

 I took COMP 1406 (Introduction to Programming II) this winter and learned more about Object-Oriented programming.
 With that in mind, I realized that I can't keep working on PassVault and would just have to completely rewrite it.

-Also I wanted to add features like saving keys (GitHub keys, Spotify keys, etc.) and with the already messy code-base, it is just better to start over and also JavaFX.
-So here comes OpenVault.
+Also I wanted to add features like saving keys (GitHub keys, Spotify keys, etc.) and with the already messy code-base, it is just better to start over and also learn JavaFX.
+So comes OpenVault.

 # OpenVault